muhack/muhack.github.io/_posts/2023-07-08-CCC23-landing-page.md

 ![Badge startup](/public/img/2023-07-08-CCC23-landing-page-badge-rotate.gif)

+*Note how the colors remain in the same position as the board is rotated*

-The board mounts also an __NFC ISO 15 chip, the ST25DV__, and antenna that can be used to store data and communicate with other devices.
+The board also mounts an __NFC ISO 15 chip, the ST25DV__, and antenna that can be used to store data and communicate with other devices.
 It is connected to the RP2040 using I2C, allowing the microcontroller to read and write data to it, as well as sending and receiving interrupts.

-An __ESP32 module can be optionally mounted__ to enable bluetooth and WiFi communication.
-It can be used to stream data to a computer or a smartphone, as well as to connect to the internet.
+An __ESP32 module can be optionally mounted__ to enable bluetooth and WiFi connectivity.
+It can be used to stream data to a computer or a smartphone, as well as connecting to the internet.

 It's a simple board, but thank to the many GPIO pins, it's hackable and it's a great way to learn how to program microcontrollers.

 ### How to use it

-First things first, you need to install __MicroPython__, by simply download and drag and drop the firmware file on the board.
+First things first, you need to install __MicroPython__, download and drag&drop the firmware file on the board.
 You can find the latest firmware [here](https://micropython.org/download/rp2-pico/).

 Then upload all the file within the `BOSS` folder of the official [MuHack Badge repository](https://github.com/MrMoDDoM/MuHack-Badge), and you are ready to go!